sara-nl/GlobusOnline-python/GO_interactive_python.md

 >>> destination="surfsara#dCache_gridftp"
 ```

-First we create a submission ID and store it in a new variable
+First, we create a submission ID and store it in a new variable
 ```
 >>> code, message, data = api.transfer_submission_id()
 >>> submission_id = data["value"]